-When pushing the GR-1's engine, audio dropouts can occur.
 It is important to remember that granular synthesis is random in nature.
 Too much and too scattered access to sample memory will result in a high strain on the engine..

 - Maximum voice polyphony is caused by long envelope release and fast playing on the keyboard..
-Beware, the GR-MEGA allows almost 50 second long envelope release! - Maximum grain polyphony is caused by high grain size and density. - High spray and long samples will cause scattering of sample memory access.
+Beware, the GR-MEGA allows 45 second long envelope release! - Maximum grain polyphony is caused by high grain size and density. - High spray and long samples will cause scattering of sample memory access.